Life Worth Living Makes ‘Flowers While They Are Here’ Truly Special Event

 Life Worth Living said Wright “instilled discipline and respect in all of her students … never backing down to a fight and [was] always giving our community so much.
 Annie Wright is an example of grassroots and doing it for the culture.”

-Life Worth Living founder John Fuqua said he came up with the idea because he believe flowers should be shown in appreciation before they appear at funerals.
-He told Front Runner New Jersey.com he pulled together the event in a month when the state opened up coronavirus restricts that allowed for such event with proper distancing and masks wearing.
+Life Worth Living founder John Fuqua said he came up with the idea because he believes flowers should be shown in appreciation before they appear at funerals.
+He told Front Runner New Jersey.com he pulled together the event in a month when the state opened up coronavirus restrictions that allowed for such events with proper distancing and mask-wearing.

 Kenny Hunter offered the opening prayer for the event while Tasheka Pierce-Fuqua gave Life Worth Living’s mission and vision statement.
 Cellist Aijee Evans entertained the attendees during the brunch.
 Chris Wilson and Will Turner served as master of ceremonies.